Purchasing a car in the UAE is a significant investment, but you must consider several factors, including the resale value of cars in the UAE.

 FAQs

-Models like the Toyota Land Cruiser, Nissan Patrol, Lexus LX, and Honda Accord are known for high resale values.
+Car models like the Toyota Land Cruiser, Nissan Patrol, Lexus LX, and Honda Accord have higher resale value in the UAE compared to other models.

 Insurance itself doesn’t directly impact resale value.
-However, a history of claims can influence buyers’ trust.
+However, a history of claims and crashes can influence buyers’ trust.

 On average, a car can lose 15% to 20% of its value in the first year and 10% to 15% annually thereafter.